2021 NBA Draft Betting

 For bets in which there are several selections available, the odds listing will resemble what you would find in the futures market.
 When it’s a wager with just two choices, such as an over/under of player draft position, the odds will look like the two sides of a single-game bet.

-Now let’s say you had a hunch that Toppin would be the first pick and place a $50 wager at odds of +10000.
-If the NBA Draft 2020 comes to pass with Toppin being the top overall selection, that $50 wager would return a total of $5050.
+Now let’s say you had a hunch that Mobley will be the first pick and place a $50 bet at odds of +2200.
+If Mobley ends up as the top pick, that $50 bet would return a total of $1,150.

 Let’s take a closer look at how the odds work for the various types of bets you can place on NBA Draft 2020.
 For a player draft position bet, you may see something that looks like this: